epfl-dlab/youtube-embeddings/generate_embeddings/DimensionExperiments.md

 dimlabels = {}

 for embed_name, embed in tqdm(embeddings.items()):
-    # Ideally, we would not predict for the classes in training set, but
+    # Ideally, we would not predict for the classes in training set - leave one out
-    # overall it's not such a big deal (maybe 80/44000 channels)
+    # overall it's not such a big deal, and dont really use this dataset (maybe 80/44000 channels)
     joined_class = embed.join(class_codes.rename("bias"), how="inner")
     X = joined_class.drop(columns=["bias"])
     y = joined_class["bias"]